tomiwa123/projectEuler/README.md

-## A list of solution approaches for projectEuler problems
+## A list of solutions for projectEuler problems
 ---
 All the problems can be found at [Project Euler](projecteuler.net "Project Euler Site")